rescript-react-native/rescript-react-native/website/blog/2019-06-04-hello-reason-react-native.md

 ## What's next?

-Now that `reason-react-native` is ready to be used and that our migration plan is usable, we will probably be focused documentation as lots of APIs and Components need to be documented.
+Now that `reason-react-native` is ready to be used and that our migration plan is usable, we will probably be focused on documentation as lots of APIs and Components need to be documented.
+We really want to offer the best developer experience possible and that's definitely part of it.